Friday, February 1, 2013

 Unripe plantain with stew can be eaten at any time of the day.
 It is very healthy!
 This is the best and fastest to cook when you are in a hurry.

-NOTE: REMEMBER TO BOIL UNRIPE PLANTAIN UNTIL SOFT AND CHEW-ABLE.
+NOTE: REMEMBER TO BOIL UNRIPE PLANTAIN UNTIL SOFT AND CHEWABLE.

 Enjoy!

-3. Sis Eya, did u make the isi ewu and plantain same day as this sardine stew and plantain?
+1. Sis Eya, did u make the isi ewu and plantain same day as this sardine stew and plantain?
 You really do love cooking.
 I'm guessing u made the sardine stew for your kids because they don't eat isi ewu.
 I bought some unripe plantain yesterday and I'll use ur recipe for plantain porridge with uziza and smoked fish.
 I've only ever eaten unripe plantain boiled so wish me luck.
 Lizzy

-1. You guessed right Lizzy.
+2. You guessed right Lizzy.
 The kids don't like isi ewu, so I served their plantain with fish stew.
 They enjoyed it so much.

 I wish you luck Lizzy!
 You are so going to enjoy it and feel healthier too.

-2. I didn't cook all those the same day Lizzy.
+3. I didn't cook all those the same day Lizzy.
 The isi ewu and stew were brought out of the freezer.
 The only thing I did was warm them, add fish to the stew and then boil plantain.

 4. Aunt Eya,weldone o!
 Just dat I would appreciate a well written recipe for some of dis menu especially d dodo gizard in ur other post.